Phal-Sovandy/Final-Project-OOP/README.md

   3. Remove Student
   4. Modify Student
   5. Find Student by ID
-  6. Count Dropout Student
+  6. Count Dropout Students

 ### II.
-Analyze Student's Perfromance
+Analyze Student Performance
-  1. Find Average Score of Student
+  1. Find Average Score of a Student
   2. Find Average Score of Students in a Class
   3. Find Average Score of Students in a School
-  4. Identify Outstanding and Low Performing Students
+  4. Identify Outstanding and Low-Performing Students

 ### III.
 Visual Data
-  1. Show Whisker Plot of Scores in Each Class
+  1. Display Box-and-Whisker Plot of Class Scores
-  2. Show Pie Chart of Gender Distribution
+  2. Display Gender Distribution Using a Pie Chart
-  3. Show Dot Plot of Student Ages
+  3. Display Dot Plot of Student Ages
   4. Show Subject Average Scores

 ## How To Run the Code?